Pylons/pyramid/docs/narr/introduction.rst

 return from view callables in various frameworks.
 In a previous section in this document we showed you that, if you use a :term:`renderer`, you can usually return a dictionary from a view callable instead of a full-on :term:`Response` object.
-But some frameworks allow you return strings or tuples from view callables.
+But some frameworks allow you to return strings or tuples from view callables.
 When frameworks allow for this, code looks slightly prettier, because fewer imports need to be done, and there is less code.
 For example, compare this: